Christopher West

 Christopher West (born 1969) is a Catholic author and speaker on gender and sexuality, best known for his work on Pope John Paul II’s series of audience addresses entitled Theology of the Body.

 Biography

 Education

-West graduated from Lancaster Catholic High School in 1988.
+West graduated from Lancaster Catholic High School in the USA in 1988.
 He received a Bachelor of Arts in Anthropology in 1992 from the University of Maryland.
 In 1996 he was certified as an Instructor of Marriage Preparation from the Archdiocese of Washington, D.C.
-In 1997, he obtained a Master of Theological Studies at the John Paul II Institute at the Catholic University of America and became a Certified Catechist by the Archdiocese of Denver Catechetical School.
+In 1997, he obtained a Master of Theological Studies at the John Paul II Institute at the Catholic University of America.
+Afterwards he became a Certified Catechist by the Archdiocese of Denver Catechetical School.
 He has also received an honorary doctorate from DeSales University.
 In December 2019 West received a Doctor of Theology degree from Pontifex University, which is based in Atlanta, GA.

 Career

 West has been delivering lectures since 1997, mostly on topics such as Christian anthropology, the Nicene Creed, morality, the sacraments, sexuality, and family life.
 He has also spoken on national radio and on television.
 He is a cofounder of the Theology of the Body Institute, which offers graduate level courses and other training programs on the Theology of the Body.
 West opposes homosexual sex and the use of contraception because West—in line with Catholic teaching—says that sex without the possibility of pregnancy is a sin.